clarklindev/webrtc-robbertbunch/README.md

 - NOTE: very important lessons and should be watched before section3

-- this is the ultimate diagram that accompanies this course
+- this is the ultimate diagram that accompanies this course [printable pdf](exercise_files/print-webrtc-flow.pdf)

 <img
 src='exercise_files/section04-38-webrtc-process-review-webrtc-flow.jpg'